nicksukie/nicksukie.github.io/_posts/2020-09-01-why-I-travel.md

 <br/>

 Ever since I started learning Spanish in school, I loved learning languages.
 In fact it was the only subject in school I actually enjoyed, because it didn't feel like school.
 It felt like preparation for life.
-And so traveling was just an endless immersive language course where I was experiencing life at the same time as I was gaining skills which would be useful and make the experience more enjoyable the more I learned: in very perceptible ways.
+And so traveling was just an endless immersive language course where I was experiencing life at the same time as I was gaining skills which would be useful and make the experience more enjoyable the more I learned - in very perceptible ways.
 <br/>